Faculty/Staff Resources & FAQs

 If you are assigned to teach/work remotely, STAY remote.
-If you are assigned to teach/work remotely and need to come to campus, you must receive permission from a President’s Cabinet representative (request form) and have a negative COVID-19 test* within 14 days of your approved campus visit date.
+If you are assigned to teach/work remotely and need to come to campus, you must receive permission from a President's Cabinet representative (via online form) and test negative for COVID-19.

-If you are assigned to work on campus, you must get tested weekly for COVID-19.
+If you are assigned to work on campus, you must get tested for COVID-19 each week you come to campus.
 You are encouraged to participate in on-campus pooled (saliva) testing but also have the option to test with another provider.
 This includes those of you who teach, check mail on behalf of your department. and/or perform other duties in person on campus on an intermittent basis.
 If you are unsure, please check with your supervisor.

-Pooled testings sessions will be scheduled on Tuesdays and Wednesdays during the spring semester (current schedule).
+Pooled testings sessions are held on Tuesdays and Wednesdays during the spring semester.

 You must register on the SUNY Upstate Medical University site prior to testing.
 Instructions are available on the Pooled Testing web page.
 Staff will be onsite at MCC's Pooled Testing Center in the Flynn Campus Center to assist you if needed.

-If you choose to test with another provider, you must send your weekly test results to MCC Human Resources (firstname.lastname@example.org).
+If you choose to test with another provider, you must send your weekly test results to MCC Human Resources.